marcrutka/EUAnalisysR/README.md

-# Terrorist Attacks Visualization in Europe
+# Terrorist Attacks in Europe (1970-2021) Analysis

 This repository contains a Shiny application and visualizations in R language analyzing terrorist attacks across European countries between 1970-2021.
 The data is processed to explore trends, attack methods, and fatalities using interactive and static visualizations.